Sreyan88/BioAug/README.md

 3. Setup [OpenNRE](https://github.com/thunlp/OpenNRE) and download the checkpoint [here](https://drive.google.com/file/d/1crS7O0FZvBWTF_XZNba3Kt2nVxHao8po/view?usp=sharing).
 If you want to train your own OpenNRE model, follow the steps below:
     * Prepare a dataset using [this GitHub link](https://github.com/IBM/aihn-ucsd/tree/master/amil) or any other relation extraction (RE) dataset.
 You would need to follow Step 1 and Step 2.
 For Step 1, you can use the dataset [here](https://drive.google.com/file/d/1toip1QMx4FkYBqk6fgXnZllTjIjbP1RO/view?usp=sharing)
     * OpenNRE does not support pretraining random models.
 We had to update their code.
 You can use [pretrain.py](./assets/pretrain.py) to update their base code.
+You'll also need a relation-to-id json file to train.
+We have provided the file for the UMLS dataset [umls-rel2id.json](./assets/umls-rel2id.json).

 4. With the help of the pretrained OpenNRE model, run [preprocess.py](preprocess.py) to convert the data into the correct format and also precompute the relations between entities.
 (Do update lines 75, 100 and 120 according to your dataset)